Quantization

 Parameters:

 • weight_dtype (torch.dtype) – The dtype to use for quantizing the weights.
+The number of bits used for quantization is inferred from the dtype.
 When dtype is set to torch.float32, the weights corresponding to that layer are not quantized.
-Defaults to torch.qint8.
+Defaults to torch.int8 which corresponds to 8-bit quantization.

 • weight_observer (ObserverType) – Type of observer to use for quantizing weights.
 Defaults to moving_average_min_max.